Police: Just-Released Convict From Passaic Nabbed With Gun, Heroin For Sale, Torches Cell

-Adonis Reyes had been free all of six weeks after serving 2½ years in state prison for a gun conviction when Passaic police caught him with a loaded handgun and 265 heroin folds this past weekend, authorities said.
+Adonis Reyes had been free all of six weeks after serving 2½ years in state prison for a gun conviction when Passaic police investigating a shooting caught him with a loaded handgun and 265 heroin folds this past weekend, authorities said.

 Not only that: Reyes, 28, set fire to the holding cell at Passaic police headquarters and assaulted a city officer and EMT who tried to help him, they said.